 A high-level risk assessment has been undertaken across the supply chain for suppliers with an overall spend of £1000 or more.
-The supply chain has been further dissected into higher and lower risk businesses.
+The supply chain has been further dissected into higher and lower-risk businesses.
 The Company is

-satisfied that it has been able to reduce the threat from its higher risk businesses through communication of its values and expectations and from assurances and commitments received via the Requests for Information.
+satisfied that it has been able to reduce the threat from its higher risk businesses through the communication of its values and expectations and from assurances and commitments received via the Requests for Information.